 Alternative 1: No Action.
-Do not establish a procedure for the protocol for roles of Federal and State of Florida Agencies an enhanced cooperative management procedure for the management of spiny lobster.
-The Councils must develop an amendment to the Fishery Management Plan for the Spiny Lobster Fishery of the Gulf of Mexico and South Atlantic (Spiny Lobster FMP) for any regulations from Florida that are inconsistent with the federal regulations to establish new federal regulations consistent with new Florida regulations.
+Do not establish an enhanced cooperative management procedure for the management of spiny lobster.
+The Councils must develop an amendment to the Fishery Management Plan for the Spiny Lobster Fishery of the Gulf of Mexico and South Atlantic (Spiny Lobster FMP) to establish new federal regulations consistent with new Florida regulations.

 Alternative 2.
-Establish a procedure for an enhanced cooperative management procedure system that allows Florida to request changes to the Spiny Lobster FMP spiny lobster federal regulations through NMFS rulemaking.
+Establish an enhanced cooperative management procedure that allows Florida to request changes to the spiny lobster federal regulations through NMFS rulemaking.
 Following is the proposed language (adapted from Amendment 2 to the Spiny Lobster FMP) for the procedure to be added to the existing protocol (established in Amendment 10 to the Spiny Lobster FMP):